External Services Overview

 Status:

-• Implemented
+Implemented

 Purpose:

-• billing/subscription provider and webhook ingestion target
+- SaaS subscription billing provider and webhook ingestion target for manager organizations

 Used by:

-• apps/api
+apps/api

 Relevant env vars: